-5.5 Operating range of CHB-STATCOMs under unbalanced conditions
+5.5 Operating range of CHB-STATCOM when using zerosequence control

-5.5.1 General comparison
+5.5.1 Theoretical analysis

-The comparison between the CHB-STATCOMs operating range is based on the required zerosequence current and voltage to guarantee capacitor balancing under unbalanced conditions.
-According with (5.9) and based on the variables K_3 to K_6 in (5.7), it is possible to conclude that the star configuration is mainly sensitive to the amount of positive- and negative-sequence currents that the converter exchanges with the grid.
-Similarly, according with (5.11) and based on K{13} to K{16} defined in (5.12), the delta configuration is sensitive to the amplitude of the positive- and negative-sequence components of the voltage applied at the converter terminals.
+According with (5.9) and based on the variables $K_3$ to $K_6$ in (5.7), it is possible to conclude that the star configuration is mainly sensitive to the amount of positive- and negative-sequence currents that the converter exchanges with the grid.
+Similarly, according with (5.11) and based on $K{13}$ to $K{16}$ defined in (5.12), the delta configuration is sensitive to the amplitude of the positive- and negative-sequence components of the voltage applied at the converter terminals.

-To analyse the sensitivity for these two configurations, two case studies are here investigated; for the star configuration, it is assumed that the grid is balanced (thus, the grid voltage is only constituted by a positive-sequence component) while the converter is exchanging both positiveand negative-sequence current with the grid.
+To analyse the sensitivity for these two configurations, two case studies are here investigated; for the star configuration, it is assumed that the grid is balanced (thus, the grid voltage is only constituted by a positive-sequence component) while the converter is exchanging both positive-and negative-sequence current with the grid.
 For simplicity of the analysis, two operating conditions for the converter are here considered: the two current sequences have the same phase angle (for example, both positive- and negative-sequence currents are injected into the grid) or the current sequences are opposite in phase (for example, positive-sequence current is injected into the grid while the negative-sequence is absorbed by the compensator).

 In a dual situation, for the delta configuration it is assumed that the grid is unbalanced and the converter exchanges only positive-sequence current with the grid.
-The phase shift between the two sequence components of the voltage depends on a number of factors, for example the grid impedance and, in case of unbalance due to fault conditions, on the fault location; here it is assumed that the phase shift between positive- and negative-sequence voltage is either equal to zero or to π , in order to highlight the duality between the two configurations.
-It is also assumed that the filter impedance between the grid and converter is purely inductive and losses are neglected ($\delta^+ = \theta^+ \pm \frac{\pi}{2}$).
+The phase shift between the two sequence components of the voltage depends on a number of factors, for example the grid impedance and, in case of unbalance due to fault conditions, on the fault location; here it is assumed that the phase shift between positive- and negative-sequence voltage is either equal to zero or to $\pi$ , in order to highlight the duality between the two configurations.
+It is also assumed that the filter impedance between the grid and converter is purely inductive and losses are neglected ( $\delta^+ = \theta^+ \pm \frac{\pi}{2}$ ).
+Table 5.2 summarizes the different sequence components for the considered cases.
+The corresponding zero-sequence voltage and current are calculated using (5.9) and (5.11).